jasonacox/Powerwall-Dashboard/weather/README.md

 ## Quick Start

+1. Create a `weather411.conf` file (`cp weather411.conf.sample weather411.conf`) and update with your specific location details:

+    * Enter your OpenWeatherMap API Key (APIKEY) You can get a free account and key at [OpenWeatherMap.org](https://openweathermap.org/).
+    * Enter your GPS Latitude (LAT) and Longitude (LON).
+To get your location, you can use [this tool](https://jasonacox.github.io/Powerwall-Dashboard/location.html).

+    ```python
+    [Weather411]
+    DEBUG = no

+    [API]
+    # Port to listen on for requests (default 8676)
+    ENABLE = yes
+    PORT = 8676

+    [OpenWeatherMap]
+    # Register and get APIKEY from OpenWeatherMap.org
+    APIKEY = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+    # Enter your location in latitude and longitude
+    LAT = xxx.xxxx
+    LON = yyy.yyyy
+    WAIT = 10
+    TIMEOUT = 10
+    # standard, metric or imperial
+    UNITS = metric

+    [InfluxDB]
+    # Record data in InfluxDB server
+    ENABLE = yes
+    HOST = influxdb
+    PORT = 8086
+    DB = powerwall
+    FIELD = weather
+    # Leave blank if not used
+    USERNAME =
+    PASSWORD =
+    ```

-1. Run the Docker Container to listen on port 8676.
+2. Run the Docker Container to listen on port 8676.
 Update the `-e` values for your Powerwall.

     ```bash
     docker run \